Cynthia-mbesa/alx-system_engineering-devops/0x01-shell_permissions/README.md

  task 9.
 John Doe sets the mode of the file hello to -rwxr-x-wx

  task 10.
 Look in the mirror sets the mode of the file hello the same as olleh’s mode

+ task 11.
+Directories adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users